* This post may have affiliate links. Please see my Disclosure.*

 The Channel Master EXTREMEtenna 80 OTA Antenna

 Channel Master has been making quality OTA products for a long time.
 They have become the gold standard.
 The Channel Master EXTREMEtenna 80 OTA antenna is no exception.
 It is built to last and made with quality components.
-This OTA antenna consists of an 8-Bay, phased array setup and is multi-directional to ensuring you will obtain all the channels within your distance range.
+This OTA antenna consists of an 8-Bay, phased array setup and is multi-directional to ensure you will obtain all the channels within your distance range.
 The Channel Master antenna has a digital reception of 180 degrees and a range of 80 miles.
 This antenna is perfect for the attic, roof, or rafters.

 EXTREMEtenna 80 Features